uhh very cool game for cdww

 liquidShader.setUniform('u_mouse', [mouseX, mouseY]);

-Sends current mouse position to the shader (though not used in this shader, it's available for future modifications)
+Passes current mouse position to the shader (not used in this version, but available for enhancement)

 liquidShader.setUniform('u_mouse_vel', [smoothVelX, smoothVelY]);